codesanook/only-minidisc-static-site/src/docs/net-md/net-md-infographic.md

 ---
-title: How to use Net MD inforgraphic
+title: How to use Net MD (infographic)
 disableTableOfContents: true
 ---